Onkelos: In the Talmud

 The following story about Aquila's conversion appears in Midrash Rabbah:

 Once, Aquilas (עקילס) said to Hadrian the king, ‘I wish to convert and to become one of Israel.’
 He answered him, ‘You are seeking [to join] that nation?
 How have I despised it!
 How have I killed it; the most downtrodden of the nations you are asking to join!?
 What have you seen in them that you wish to be made a proselyte?’
 He replied, ‘The smallest of them knows how the Holy One, blessed be He, created the universe; what was created on the first day and what was created on the second day, and how many [years] have passed since the universe was created, and by what [things] the world is sustained.
 Moreover, their Divine Law is the truth.’
 He said to him, ‘Go and study their Divine Law, but do not be circumcised.’
 Aquilas then said to him, ‘Even the wisest man in your kingdom, and an elder who is aged one-hundred, cannot study their Divine Law if he is not circumcised, for thus is it written: "He makes known his words to Jacob, his precepts and judgments to Israel.
 He has not done the like of which to any other nation."
 Unto whom, then, [has he done it]?
 Unto the sons of Israel!’

 After his conversion, the Talmud records a story of how the Roman emperor tried to have Onkelos arrested.
 Onkelos cited verses from the Tanakh to the first Roman contubernium, who then converted.
 The second contubernium was also converted, after he juxtaposed God's personal guidance of Israel in the Book of Numbers to the Roman social hierarchy.
 A similar tactic was used for the third contubernium, where Onkelos compared his mezuzah to a symbol of God guarding the home of every Jew, in contrast to a Roman king who has his servants guard him.
 The third contubernium also converted and no more were sent.

 The Targum of Onkelos

-According to tradition, Onkelos authored the Targum Onkelos as an exposition of the "official" interpretation of the peshat (or basic meaning) of the Torah as received by rabbis Eliezer ben Hurcanus and Joshua ben Hananiah.
+According to tradition, Onkelos authored the Targum Onkelos as an exposition of the official interpretation of the peshat (basic meaning) of the Torah as received by rabbis Eliezer ben Hurcanus and Joshua ben Hananiah.
 This helped canonise the status of both Onkelos and his Targum in the Jewish tradition.